 Kitchen of the Week: A Creative Couple’s Ikea Hack in Black and White, Tiled Pantry Included

 The clock was ticking.
 Lena de Casparis and Scott O’Donnell had six months to overhaul their terrace house fixer-upper in East London.
 “We could only afford to rent somewhere for that time, and we have two young daughters, so living in a building site wasn’t practical; we had to make the project happen,” says Lena.
-“These house s have a tendency to feel like dark tunnels,” she adds.
+“These houses have a tendency to feel like dark tunnels,” she adds.
 “Ours was very in need of modernization.”

 The couple are accustomed to working on deadline and thinking deeply about details—Lena is the associate editor and culture director of Elle UK and Scott is a film producer at Somesuch.
-In addition to adding more light, their priorities for the remodel included hiring local talent, sticking to a tight budget, and incorporating salvaged elements.
+In addition to adding more light, their priorities for the remodel included hiring local talent, sticking to a tight budget, and incorporating salvaged materials.

-These elements all went into the making of the family’s new eat-in kitchen set in a garden addition.
-The design is by Hølte Studio, a London workshop that combines its own fronts with Ikea cabinet boxes.
+These elements all went into the making of the family’s eat-in kitchen set in a new garden addition.
+The kitchen design is by Hølte Studio, a London workshop that combines its own fronts with Ikea cabinet boxes.
 “We love Hølte’s simple, beautiful work and sustainable approach [[the company calculates its exact CO2-equivalent impact], ” says Lena.
 “Also they’re right here and could work within our timeframe.”
-The room pays homage to a range of references, from George O’Keefe’s pantry shelves to the feel of the wooden floor in De Casparis’s childhood home.
-Join us for a tour.

 Photography by Beth Davis, courtesy of Hølte Studio (@holte.studio).